john-itcsolutions/cheirrs/README.md

 Bootstrap a new controller - but this time on the 'localhost' cloud - (when you installed juju, it recognised that localhost was already installed, and juju created a 'localhost' cloud for you to use.
 Verify this with `juju clouds`):

+(You may have to change ownership of files on your system to your own username.
+Do this with

+`sudo chown -R <your-username-on-linux> path/to/<directory-tree>`

+).
+Then:

+`juju bootstrap localhost house`

+If this command fails:

 `sudo juju bootstrap localhost house`

 Add a model named "dbase-bchains"